hneemann/control/README.md

 ## Bode Plot ##

-The script for the Bode plot looks like this.
-The `.ampModify` and `.phaseModify` methods are used to add additional lines to the amplitude and phase plots.
-The `xConst` and `yConst` functions are used to add vertical and horizontal lines to the plots.
+The script for the Bode plot looks like this:

 ```
 let g  = 70/((s+1)*(s+2)*(s+2.5));